SanmiDaniels/trigobiz/README.md

 # trigobiz
-trigobiz is aimed as codetrik official E-Commerce web application that allows the company to execute her dropshipping business model.
+trigobiz is a eCommerce platform for her developers to execute drop shipping business model and earn from every product sold via the platform.